-Many people approach us through the internet, wanting to know how much implants will cost them.
-As much as we’d like to help, it’s a bit like the proverbial ‘how long is a piece of string?’
+Many people approach us online, wanting to know how much implants will cost.
+But, it’s a bit like the proverbial ‘how long is a piece of string?’
 Several factors influence the price of any implant procedure.
-Here’s a rundown of some of those factors…
+Here’s a rundown…

 1. How many teeth do you have missing?

 There’s a misconception among some that you need one implant for every tooth missing.
 Wrong!
 Not so!

 For example, one missing tooth would require one implant, but several teeth missing may only require two implants.
 Here is a basic guide to give you some indication:

 1 implant: 1-2 teeth

 4 implants: 10-12 teeth